MicrosoftDocs/azure-devops-docs/docs/extend/reference/client/api/TFS/Core/Contracts/WebApiCreateTagRequestData.md

 ---
-title: TFS/Core/Contracts WebApiCreateTagRequestData API | Extensions for Visual Studio Team Services
+title: TFS/Core/Contracts WebApiCreateTagRequestData API | Extensions for Azure DevOps Services
 description: The representation of data needed to create a tag definition which is sent across the wire. ms.assetid: cce0f29e-f8fd-c682-8aae-0547d7922dca ms.prod: devops